Backpacking Cookware: Making It All Fit in Your Pack

 Pots are an obvious choice to store things in (they’re meant to hold stuff after all, albeit food).
 Packing your stove and fuel canister, if they fit, keeps your cooking gear together.
 If there’s room, go further: add your lighter, utensils, food, coffee/tea, mug, etc.

-Larger pots offer endless stowing possibilities: clean socks, towels, bear bag, etc. Stuffed full, this modular compartment (now one of your heavier items) is ideal for placing at the mid-bottom of your pack—where heavier stuff goes, and in that basin that’s shaped perfectly for a pot.
+Larger pots offer endless stowing possibilities: clean socks, towels, bear bag, etc. Stuffed full, this modular compartment (now one of your heavier items) is ideal for placing at the mid-bottom of your pack, where heavier stuff goes, and in that basin that’s shaped perfectly for a pot.

-Embrace Folding and Multipurpose Gear
+Embrace Folding & Multipurpose Gear

 Besides being packed efficiently, gear can also be designed for efficiency.
 Cooking gear that folds down for packing but expands for full functionality, such as a folding cutting board, saves space without sacrificing your culinary experience.